RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ***integer* x_end:** ending x position
 ***integer* y:** y position
 ***string* string:** the string to write
 ***string* alignment:** optional parameter that is the alignment between x_start and x_end. can align Left, Right, or Center. default value is Center
-***integer* string_font:** optional parameter that is the font of the string to be written. default value is LiberationMono5x8
-***integer* pixel_color:** optional parameter that is the pixel color of the written string. default value is Black

 #### Returns
 None